albelozer/gitbook/ansible/localhost-connection.md

 # Ansible vagrant localhost connection

-The short manual of how to connect ansible to the vagrant VMs running localy on Mac OS X.
+The short manual of how to connect from locally installed Ansible to the Vagrant VMs running localy on Mac OS X.

 1. Use **vagrant ssh-config** command to identify ssh ports of runnins VMs.
 Details may be found [here](http://automation.ipspace.net/Example:Creating_Ansible_Inventory_from_Vagrant_SSH_Configuration).